adrn/adrn.github.io/README.md

 Use `make publish` to build the production site.

 Use `make github` to make the production site and push to the `gh-pages` branch.

+Use `make pubs github` to regenerate the publication list and push.